Want to change the world…one step at a time?

 The fellowship’s central aim is to train and develop future leaders in this field.

 Ideal candidates should possess an already strong clinical and academic background with a keen interest in academic development, inpatient and outpatient care, and research.
 While preference is given to podiatric surgeons, we train and have trained fellows from a variety of medical, surgical, and research backgrounds over the last two and a half decades.

 This fellowship was developed to meet the unique and varied health, education and research needs of the field of diabetic foot care.
-SALSA and University Medical Center provides care for patients throughout the Southwest, with regular out of state and international consultations.
+SALSA provides care for patients throughout the Southland and the world, with regular out of state and international consultations.
 SALSA is one of the most dynamic and productive clinical/research teams in the world dedicated to the diabetic foot, wound healing, and limb salvage.

 Graduates of Armstrong-led fellowship programs include many of the leading clinicians and researchers in the field, worldwide.

 Applicants should forward a letter of intent (preferably via email) with their curriculum vitae to the attention of:

 Any other questions?
 Please email us at SALSA@med.usc.edu